jszoo/cat-mvc/README.md

 // defaultRouteValues: object as format "{ controller: 'home', action: 'index' }" app.areas.register(areaPath, areaName, areaRouteExpression, defaultRouteValues);

-// a sugar api to "app.areas.register".
+// a sugar api to "app.areas.register"
 // only the root controllers/views etc will be loaded. we recognize this as RootArea app.areas.registerRoot(rootPath);

-// a sugar api to "app.areas.register".
+// a sugar api to "app.areas.register"
 // register one area by the specified areaPath + areaName app.areas.registerArea(areaPath, areaName);

-// a sugar api to "app.areas.registerArea".
+// a sugar api to "app.areas.registerArea"
 // all the area folders under specified areasPath will be registered app.areas.registerAreas(areasPath);